avast/retdec/README.md

 ### macOS

-1. Either download and unpack a [pre-built package](https://github.com/avast/retdec/releases), or build and install the decompiler by yourself (the process is described below).

-2. After you have built the decompiler, you will need to install the following packages:
+1. After installing RetDec, install the following packages:

     * [UPX](https://upx.github.io/) (Optional: if you want to use UPX unpacker in the preprocessing stage)
     * [Graphviz](http://www.graphviz.org/) (Optional: if you want to generate call or control flow graphs)

-3. Now, you are all set to run the decompiler.
-To decompile a binary file named `test.exe`, run
+2. To decompile a binary file named `test.exe`, run

     ```
     $RETDEC_INSTALL_DIR/bin/retdec-decompiler test.exe